 Learn about other biology concentrations ➔

 Careers in biotechnology are vast and varied.
-You’ll be equipped for graduate school in your area of focus—from the field to the lab, classroom and more.
+With a biotechnology degree concentration from Gordon, you’ll be equipped for graduate school in your area of focus—from the field to the lab, classroom and more.

 Off campus, students complete internships at a range of institutions including: